mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-rules.md

 export function $embed<T extends StyleDefinition>( instanceOrClass: T | IStyleDefinitionClass<T>): T | null
 ```

 The `$embed` function makes the given style definition class an "owned" part of the "owner" style definition object.
 When activated, the embedded object doesn't create its own `<style>` element but uses that of its owner.
-This allows creating many small style definition classes instead of one huge one without incurring the overhead of many `<style>` elements.
+This allows creating many small style definition classes instead of a single huge one without incurring the overhead of many `<style>` elements.

 Note that as opposed to the `$use` function, the `$embed` function always creates a new instance of the given class and doesn't associate the class with the created instance.
 That means that if a class is embedded into more than one "owner", two separate instances of each CSS rule will be created with different unique names.